dronamk/spring-cloud-developer-errata/README.md

         dashboard, if you have not yet generated load.
         Generate some load, and refresh the Hystrix Dashboard.
     -   Beware the default sort order of Hystrix protected circuits

+-   We instrument hystrix over core domain logic.
+    Ideally this should be app level concern, with proxy to core domain logic, and fall back.

 ### Hystrix Isolation Strategies (Lab)